 Sometimes a medical device that should have improved your life and health instead causes serious injury.
 In these cases, the manufacturer should be held accountable for your losses.
 However, you may face an uphill battle recovering compensation—manufacturers and insurance companies invest significant resources in fighting defective device claims.

-An experienced Tampa personal injury lawyer can help you level the playing field and take over the fight while you focus on your recovery.
+Our experienced personal injury lawyers in Tampa can help you level the playing field and take over the fight while you focus on your recovery.

 Catania & Catania, P.A. has decades of experience handling complex medical malpractice and product liability cases.
 Our award-winning firm holds the Martindale-Hubbell Preeminent rating and the 2020 Silver Client Champion award.
 Because our firm is small, you get the resources and personal attention your case needs to be successful.